tudelft3d/website/_posts/2025-10-01-best-young-researcher-award.md

 <br>

-Additionally, our colleague **Clara García-Sánchez** delivered a keynote speech sharing insights on advancing 3D modeling techniques for with a focus on urban flow simulations.
+Additionally, our colleague **Clara García-Sánchez** delivered a keynote speech sharing insights on advancing 3D modeling techniques with a focus on urban flow simulations.

 <br>